New Historical Fiction Demonstrating Excellence in

 Omniscient but for the thoughts of Queen Victoria, Prince Albert, and Emily De Quincy (who speaks for herself through intimate journal entries), Morrell’s erudite, empathic narrator focuses on and then looks beyond the De Quinceys and the London detectives to the physical ailments, intimate thoughts, and irrational fears of secondary characters another narrator might overlook: a train guard, a solicitor, a beggar turned rich man’s wife.
 Each is carefully drawn—there are no bit characters here—because not only do these characters advance the plot, they also bring readers to physically experience the storyworld.

-Morrell’s narrator ensnares us in the storyworld not only at the story’s opening but again and again throughout the novel.
-Grounding us temporally and spatially in each scene through vivid depiction of historical landmarks and character movement, the narrator then keeps us there by layering setting with action, emotion, and sensation, never allowing a movement, a thought, or a dialogue exchange to accomplish fewer than three objectives, one of which is always to grip the reader.
+Morrell’s narrator ensnares us in the storyworld at the story’s opening and then again and again throughout the novel.
+Grounding us temporally and spatially in each scene through vivid depiction of historical landmarks and character movement, Morrell then keeps us there by layering setting with action, emotion, and sensation, never allowing a movement, a thought, or a dialogue exchange to accomplish fewer than three objectives, one of which is always to grip the reader.

 More than just a good read, David Morrell’s Ruler of the Night is an experience not to be missed.